AchalBhangre/Marketing-Blockchain/README.md

 7.)
 Click on Add PortFolio Record.
 This will pop up the meta mask wallet.
 Confirm the transaction and deploy the contract.
 Below popup will get.

 8.)
-Click on ìView PortFolio recordî and fill in the necessary details.
+Click on ‚ÄúView PortFolio record‚Äù and fill in the necessary details.

 9.)Below details are retrieved.